 In addition InfoSphere Guardium is architected to scale across multiple DBMSs and data centres throughout the enterprise.
 This is achieved via the use of software agent technology known as software taps (S-TAPs).
 InfoSphere Guardium S-TAPs are lightweight software agents (or probes) that are installed on various databases and can be deployed to run on multiple operating systems in a heterogeneous environment.
-Each S-TAP captures all local activities by privileged users and in addition also monitors all access to databases and supported files by users, applications and tools.
-These S-TAP agents send the captured data back to a central audit repository via so-called data collectors to avoid impacting on the performance of the databases and files they are monitoring.
+Each S-TAP captures all local activities by privileged users and in addition also monitors all access, local and remote, to databases and supported files by users, applications and tools.
+These S-TAP agents send the captured data back to a central audit repository via so-called data collectors to avoid impacting on the performance of the databases and files they are monitoring, as well as to ensure the security of the audit trail.